Blink-Analytics/serin-ai-showcase/README.md

-# Serin AI Showcase
+# Shree AI Showcase

-This project is a modern web showcase for the Serin AI platform, built with React, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
+This project is a modern web showcase for the Shree AI platform, built with React, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
 It features a visually striking hero section with a multi-layered orb, interactive text effects, and a beautiful gradient background.
 The design emphasizes clarity, accessibility, and a cohesive blue/violet color palette.

 ## Features
 - **Multi-layered Orb**: Centerpiece visual rendered with WebGL (OGL), using theme-matching blue and violet shades